Virginia Sex Crimes Lawyer

 Virginia Code section 18.2-67.4: 1 outlines the penalties for infected sex crimes.

 According to VA section 18.2-67.4: 1(A), a person who engages in sexual intercourse, anal intercourse, fellatio, anilingus, or cunnilingus with another person with the intent of infecting them with syphilis, hepatitis, or HIV/AIDS, is guilty of a felony.
-The corresponding punishment is 1 to 5-year imprisonment, or at the discretion of court or jury, reduced penalty of up to one-year imprisonment and/or $2500 fine.
+The corresponding punishment is 1 to 5 years imprisonment, or at the discretion of the court or jury, a reduced penalty of up to one year imprisonment and/or a $2500 fine.

 If the perpetrator does not intend to infect the victim with the diseases mentioned above, then VA code section 18.2-67.4: 1B) classifies this crime as a class 1 misdemeanor.
 In this case, the accused faces up to 12 months in jail and/or $2500 maximum fine.